adbsalam/salamr/README.md

 # locate multiple items 'multi'
 salamr -m 'YOUR_VIEW_TEXT_HERE,YOUR_VIEW_TEXT_HERE'

+# record your inputs
+salamr -r

+# play recorded inputs
+salamr -p
 ```

 ## Important

 Currently salamr only supports finding elements by the displayed text.
 You cannot select an element by any other attributes.
 In later releases this feature will be added.

 watch video about salamr: [Link to usage video](https://www.linkedin.com/posts/muhammad-abdulsalam-1253a7178_salamr-salam-run-a-command-line-tool-activity-7173786881824817152-cMYG?utm_source=share&utm_medium=member_desktop)

 adb_salam's LinkedIn: [LinkedIn Profile Link](https://www.linkedin.com/in/muhammad-abdulsalam-1253a7178/)